 Where: 2900 Larimer St., Denver

-The Lowdown: Takeout options include family meals (a four-course dinner for $20 per person), charcuterie, tapas, salads, large plates, desserts, beer, wine — there is a pre-selected assortment of six wines — and cocktails.
+The Lowdown: Takeout options include a paella kit, charcuterie, tapas, salads, large plates, desserts, beer, wine and cocktails.

 Where: 2227 W 32nd Ave., Denver